Search documents within the CMS

 By default, the best scoring documents are shown first in the results.
 Words that match exactly score better than words that match partially (i.e. the ones with the automatically added * wildcard).

 In case of OR searches, documents that contain all words in general score higher than documents that contain some of the words.
 However, the exact score of a document also depends on the length of the document and how many times the specific words occur in the entire repository.

 Hyphens and punctuation

 Search queries are interpreted by the search engine using the following behavior:

-Email addresses and internet hostnames are recognized as become one search term.
+- Email addresses and internet hostnames are recognized as becoming one search term.

 As a result, hyphens cannot be searched for, unless the word containing a hyphen also contains a number.
 For example, searching for "foo-bar" is not possible, but searching for "foo-bar-5" is.
 However, it is possible to search for parts of a word after a hyphen.
 For example, searching "bar" will match documents containing "foo-bar".

 Punctuation cannot be searched for either, except for dots within words.
 For example, searching for "foo,bar" is not possible, but searching for "foo.bar" is.